 When searching for a script that captures images from my Macs internal camera, I found a small tool called ImageSnap.
-This small tool is very simple in its usage, but it’s one of the key tools when you want to use your Mac as a webcam.
+This handy tool is very simple in its usage, and it’s one of the key tools that you can use to turn your Mac into a time-lapse webcam.

 ImageSnap is a Public Domain command-line tool that lets you capture still images from an iSight or other video source.